 However, if medical or social transition has started, a PES D (temporary designation to indicate further processing is necessary) will be given.
 In the latter case the pre-enlistee will be allowed to continue with their lives until an unknown amount of time (word on the street says 1 year) has passed on hormones or presenting as female, or both, in which case they will be given PES F (exemption).

-A similar policy applies for transgender women who have completed their two years of national service and are categorised under “NSMen”.
+A similar policy applies for those who have completed their two years of national service and are categorised under “NSMen”.
 As an NSF in service, it is generally unlikely that one can be discharged midway through service even if one declares she is trans.
 SAF policy does not allow exemptions based solely upon the diagnosis of gender dysphoria.
 Unless a comorbidity that on its own would merit exemption/discharge has been diagnosed, the full two years will have to be served, albeit typically in a clerical capacity (for those who have declared).
 Transgender persons in service can seek counselling at the SAF counselling centre, where they will generally match your case to a counsellor who has experience or can best serve your needs.

-Should you decide not to serve, you will be given a medical exemption and PES F. This must be settled prior to leaving the country for any reason, or else you may be flagged at the border.
+Regardless, this must be settled prior to leaving the country for any reason, or else you may be flagged at the border.